Offline Media Compression on Windows

 | Photos | Yes | Single image or short video | No mixed batch queue |

-| Clipchamp | Often needs sign-in | Simple trim | Not ideal for NDA offline policy |
+| Clipchamp | Often needs Microsoft account | Simple trim and export | Weak fit for strict offline policy |

-| Print to PDF | Yes | Lightweight PDF | No image optimization inside scan |
+| Microsoft Print to PDF | Yes | Lightweight PDF from images | No scan image optimization |

-| PowerShell + FFmpeg | Yes | Scriptable transcode | You maintain flags |
+| PowerShell + FFmpeg | Yes | Scriptable video and image jobs | You maintain the flags |

-Air-gapped and low-connectivity workflows
+Air-gapped and slow-connection workflows

 | Workflow | Offline tip |